Courses

 UX Research Methodology

-(GSI7560-01)
+(GSI7560-01) | English

 Understanding Digital Cultural Content

-(GSI7468-01-00)
+(GSI7468-01-00) | Korean

 Digital cultural content refers to expressions created or shared using digital technologies, encompassing a wide variety of forms, such as artworks, music, films, video games, digital art, webcomics, podcasts, and social media content.
 The use of generative AI technology is heralding significant changes in the production, consumption, and impact of digital cultural content.
 This course explore digital cultural content and investigate the potential uses of generative AI in this field.
 Ultimately, the course aims to design digital cultural content services using UX methodologies based on generative AI.